MI-AFP/tutorials/tutorials/02_functions-types.md

 x = MyTypeC1 True 10
 ```

-Usually when there is just one data constructor, the name is the same as of the type constructor (but it is not a rule).
+Usually, when there is just one data constructor, the name is the same as of the type constructor (but it is not a rule).

 ### Record types